kalekje/penlight/README.md

 # penlight  -- Lua libraries for use in LuaLaTeX

-This LuaLaTeX package provides a thin-wrapper to use the [penlight](https://github.com/lunarmodules/Penlight) Lua libraries with LuaLaTeX.
+This LuaLaTeX package provides a wrapper to use the [penlight](https://github.com/lunarmodules/Penlight) Lua libraries with LuaLaTeX, with some extra functionality added.

 # License